 Just departing from the docks in Ushuaia is an incredible experience, because from the water there are breathtaking panoramic views of the bay, the waterfront of the city, and Martial Glacier behind it.
 Also, be on the lookout for diverse marine life such as cormorants and sea lions, especially near the Lobo and De Los Pajaros islands.
 If the winds are calm, you can even hop ashore, collect giant shells, and look out to the opposite coast, which stretches across both Chile and Argentina.
 Before the boat returns to port, it passes the famous Les Eclaireurs, the so-called "Lighthouse at the End of the World."

-Tours that Include Beagle Channel Cruise
+Itineraries with Beagle Channel Cruise

 This 15-day tour in Argentine Patagonia hits the highlights between Puerto Madryn in the north to Ushuaia in the south for a range of outdoor activities and wildlife.
 On the itinerary are two national parks: Tierra del Fuego (rivers and ancient settlements) and Los Glaciares (glaciers and iconic hikes).
 There's also whale watching, snorkeling with sea lions, and a visit to South America's largest Magellanic Penguin colony.